zerodogg/scriptbucket/README.markdown

     getdagsrevyen       A script to fetch the latest dagsrevyen (Norwegian NRK TV news) video podcast and play it.

+    gh-issuedump        A script that downloads a dump of all issues on a GitHub issue tracker for a user or organization.

     gitannex-install    A script that downloads and installs (or updates) the git-annex standalone builds.